BHoM/RFEM5_Toolkit/README.md

 ## Getting Started for Developers 🤖

-If you want to build the BHoM and the Toolkits from source, it's hopefully easy! 😄 Do take a look at our specific wiki pages here: [Getting Started for Developers](https://github.com/BHoM/documentation/wiki/Getting-started-for-developers)
+If you want to build the BHoM and the Toolkits from source, it's hopefully easy! 😄

+Do take a look at our specific wiki pages here: [Getting Started for Developers](https://github.com/BHoM/documentation/wiki/Getting-started-for-developers)

+The RFEM SDK is installed with RFEM and is usually located in 'C:\Users\Public\Documents\Dlubal'

 ## Want to Contribute? ##